wied03/karma-opal-rspec/README.md

 ```

 ### Different spec patterns
-If you set Karma's files directive to something besides 'spec/**/*_spec.rb' and you want the other directory added to your Opal load path, you should set `opal: {defaultPath: 'spec/javascripts'}`.
+If you set Karma's files directive to something besides 'spec/**/*_spec.rb' and you want the other directory added toyour Opal load path, you should set `opal: {defaultPath: 'spec/javascripts'}`.

 ```js
 module.exports = function(config) {